 Did you know driving while you are sleepy poses as much of a threat on the road as distracted driving or driving while intoxicated?
 Its a mounting concern as we enter the season of high school graduation.

-The moments after a car accident are extremely important do not admit fault or over-apologize for the accident as this could be used against you in court; never speak to the attorney or the insurance company of the other driver; stay calm and collected while police are dispatched; and NEVER leave the accident scene.
+The moments after a car accident are extremely important.
+Our experienced Tulsa personal injury attorneys advise you not to admit fault or over-apologize for the accident as this could be used against you in court; never speak to the attorney or the insurance company of the other driver; stay calm and collected while police are dispatched; and NEVER leave the accident scene.

 - Its estimated that one in five deadly accidents is caused by a drowsy driver.